jentery/engl425/index.md

 Before our meeting on Monday, January 25th, please:

 1. Read *Ms. Marvel*, Vol. 1: *No Normal*.
-Take notes as you go, with attention to how the comic communicates dual identities and various aspects of the superhuman, including the depiction of superheroines and superheroes.
+Take notes as you go, with attention to how the comic communicates dual identities as well as various aspects of the superhuman, including the depiction of superheroines and superheroes.
 What makes them "super"?
 2. Come prepared to our meeting to talk about the superhuman, dual identities, and *Ms. Marvel*.

 During our meeting, we'll talk about: